 - Web 2.0 Technologies — DocuShare

-- Geographic Information System (GIS) Mapping - Provide a means for users to store, analyze, and display information about places on a desired map.
-The key components of GIS software include tools for entering and manipulating geographic information, such as addresses or political oundaries.
+Provide a means for users to store, analyze, and display information about places on a desired map.
+The key components of GIS software include tools for entering and manipulating geographic information, such as addresses or political boundaries.
 Such tools provide an intuitive user interface and allow the effective use of maps to analyze, query and print geographical information.

 - ESRI — ArcIMS, ArcGIS, RouteMap